Laser propulsion: Laser-pushed lightsail

 A laser-pushed lightsail is a thin reflective sail similar to a solar sail, in which the sail is being pushed by a laser, rather than the sun.
 The advantage of lightsail propulsion is that the vehicle does not carry either the energy source or the reaction mass for propulsion, and hence the limitations of the Tsiolkovsky rocket equation to achieving high velocities are avoided.
 Use of a laser-pushed lightsail was proposed initially by Marx in 1966, as a method of interstellar travel that would avoid extremely high mass ratios by not carrying fuel, and analyzed in detail by physicist Robert L. Forward in 1989.
-Further analysis of the concept was done by Landis, Mallove and Matloff, Andrews and others.
+Further analysis of the concept was done by Landis, Mallove and Matloff, D. G. Andrews and others.

 A large diameter beam is required so that only a small portion misses the sail due to diffraction, and the spacecraft must have strong pointing stability capabilities so it can tilt its sails fast enough to follow the center of the beam.
 These requirements increase in importance as mission complexity increases, such as when moving from interplanetary to interstellar missions, and when moving from flyby missions to one-way landing missions and then to return missions.

 The laser may alternatively consist of a large phased array of small devices that receive their energy directly from solar radiation.

 The laser-pushed sail is proposed as a method of propelling a small interstellar probe by the Breakthrough Starshot project.

 Another method of moving a much larger spacecraft to high velocities is by using a laser system to propel a stream of much smaller sails.
 Each alternative mini sail is slowed down by a laser from the home system so that they collide at ionising velocities.
 The ionising collisions could then be used to interact with a powerful magnetic field on the spacecraft to provide a force to power and move it.

 An extension of the idea is to utilize nuclear materials on the mini sails.
 These materials would undergo fission or fusion, greatly increasing the magnitude of the imparted force.
 However, this approach would require much higher collision velocities compared to non-nuclear implementations.